🌻 Le Jardin des Cimes is a truly 🌷 magical garden at altitude, with breathtaking views of 🏔 the Mont Blanc Massif.

 A family visit to Le Jardin des Cimes

-Just after the entrance to the garden is the Café du Jardin, and then the ticket office, small shop, special play area with a magnificent view and the amphitheatre.
+Just after the entrance to the gardens is the ☕️ Café du Jardin, and then the ticket office, small shop, special play area with a magnificent view and the amphitheatre.
 Here there is plenty of space for little ones to play.

-Every year, the Jardin des Cimes adds to its cultural agenda . . . still on offer this year, Friday apéros, and «Les Journées Zen» . . . check the website to see what’s on currently.
+Every year, the 🌻 Jardin des Cimes adds to its cultural and mindfulness agenda . . . this year, there will be some 🌳 tree climbing and relaxation in the trees . . . check the website for the 2019 agenda.

 Places to Eat

-Le Café du Jardin – over the summer months, the Café du Jardin is open to the public.
-I went with friends last September, before the gardens shut for their winter hibernation – the food was delicious! / opening hours: open midday Tuesday to Friday (mid-June to mid-September) and then every lunchtime in July and August; also open Friday evenings from June until September / for set bio lunches, drinks and snacks / see here for more details / booking is advised on: +33 (04) 50 21 50 87;
+☕️ Le Café du Jardin – over the summer months, this lovely café & restaurant is open to the public.
+I have been for lunch and cake here – the locally-sourced and beautifully-presented food is delicious! / 🗓 opening hours: open midday Tuesday to Friday (mid-June to mid-September) and then every lunchtime in July and August; also open Friday evenings from June until September / see here for more details / booking is advised on: +33 (04) 50 21 50 87;

 A joëlette (a one-wheeled chair that is carried by 2 assistants) allows total access to the site and is available upon request.
 Entry is free of charge for the attendants of the wheelchair user.